oddkraken/orange-sea/README.md

 ## Todo

-* Pearls start immediately.
-They are ammo, not treasure.
-    * Space to drop pearl
+* Text when first specter initializes, explaining Spectral Plane
 * Fish comes to surface, pauses, jumps aggressively at balloon, pulls it down?
     * Drop pearl to kill it.
 * Then clouds start
 * Then specter